RaiSrishti/Smart-Habit-Tracker/README.md

-Sure!
-Here’s the same **README.md** file with bold text formatting for important sections:

----

 # **Smart Habit Tracker with Daily Updates**

 A simple habit tracker application built with **Node.js**, **Express**, and **WebSocket** to help users maintain daily habits by logging their progress and receiving reminders.
 The app tracks habits, sends daily reminders, and generates weekly reports.